 Well, before you can plan a course of action to increase your test levels, either naturally or enhanced, you first need to know where you stand.
 If you have a solid healthcare plan via your employer or parents then getting a test done at your local clinic is a quick and straightforward way to understand where your starting point is.

-If you lack health insurance or if you would just prefer to be more discreet about your testing there are some DIY kits you can order online to get accurate T evaluations from clinical labs via mail.
+If you lack health insurance or if you would just prefer to be more discreet about your testing there are some self-administered kits you can order online to get accurate T evaluations from clinical labs via mail.

 If you want to test your hormone levels at home or you are just afraid of needles then your best bet is an at-home saliva test kit.
 These kits can be purchased on sites like Amazon and mailed discreetly to your house.